Tudor Heritage Black Bay 79230: A Complete Guide of the In-house Black Bay

-While the faux patina part can be debated, the combination between the off white and the gilt is a perfect combination that looks stunning.
+While the faux patina part can be debated, the combination of the off-white and the gilt is a perfect combination that looks stunning.

-The key difference that you may notice between the previous 79220 and the newer 79230 is the print on the dial because this has changed on several places.
+The key difference that you may notice between the previous 79220 and the newer 79230 is the print on the dial because this has changed in several places.

 First off, the logo.

 On the older model, the logo was the iconic Tudor rose, with the text Tudor at 12.
 But on the Black Bay 79230, there’s a new logo, the Tudor shield, however, it keeps the text “Tudor Geneve”.

 Some people prefer the Tudor Rose logo due to its historic roots, however, the Tudor shield is now Tudor’s main logo, and therefore, it makes sense that they decided to change the logo.